Iron Flame: Plot

-Violet asks Dain for help translating the journals, and they become closer again after he assures her he didn't know about the venin or intend to harm her.
+Violet asks Dain for help translating the journals, and they become closer again after he assures her he did not know about the venin or intend to harm her.
 During a training exercise, Violet, Cat, and Sloane face an attack from Varrish's dragon, which seeks revenge for Varrish's death.
 Andarna saves them by killing the dragon, and Sloane manifests a siphon signet.
 Violet discovers that Xaden has a second signet as a result of Sgaeyl being originally bonded to his grandfather.
-He's an inntinnsic, allowing him to sense people's intentions, but keeps it a secret due to it being an illegal signet.
+He is an inntinnsic, allowing him to sense people's intentions, but keeps it a secret due to it being an illegal signet.
 Though upset about his secret, they reconcile when he promises to be honest.
-She also realizes she misinterpreted a phrase in the journals and is able to raise the Aretia wards, though only temporarily as they are still missing a key element to truly activate them.
+She also realizes she misinterpreted a phrase in the journals and realizes the wardstone will activate when imbued with magic and exposed to fire from a dragon of each of the six dens.
+She manages to raise the Aretia wards, though only temporarily as they are still missing a key element to truly activate them.
+Violet, Mira and Xaden are summoned to a meeting by Lilith and Melgren, who reveals he has foreseen a venin attack in Samara that they will lose if they do not help them.
+Brennan reveals himself to Lilith and rejects their plea, berating them for their refusal to help anyone outside the safety of Navarre's wards.
+Before leaving, Lilith reveals Warrick had lied in his journal about how to truly activate the wards as he only wanted Navarre to have them and gives Violet Lyra's journal which contains the true instructions.

-The wards fail, leading Violet and the rebels to Basgiath during a venin attack.
-Jack reveals he is a venin, and many others join the battle against cadets and fliers.
-Jesinia uncovers a translation that shows seven dragon dens important for a ritual.
-Violet discovers Andarna can camouflage and is from an unknown seventh den needed to activate the wards.
-Violet almost exhausts herself trying to empower the wards, but her mother saves her life and dies to complete the wards.
-Xaden fights the venin sage in his dreams and, trying to save Violet, uses earth magic to become a venin.
+Realizing the attack on Samara is a distraction and the venin plan to attack Basgiath.
+Violet and the other return to the college to warn Lilith.
+Jack reveals he is a venin, and sacrifices his dragon to destroy Basgiath's wardstone, bringing down the wards and allowing the venin to attack the college.
+The venin siege the college and riders and fliers unite to fight them off.
+Jesinia translates Lyra's journal which reveals that seven dragon dens are needed to activate the wardstone.
+Violet discovers Andarna is from an unknown seventh den needed to activate the wards.
+Brennan is able to mend the wardstone and Violet almost exhausts herself trying to imbue it with enough magic to reactivate it, but Lilith stops and has Sloane siphon all the magic from herself and her dragon to fully imbue the wardstone, sacrificing Lilith in the process.
+The wardstone is reactivated when Andarna and a dragon from the six other dens breathe fire on it, killing the wyvern and defeating the venin.
+After the battle, Xaden reveals he resorted to drawing magic directly from the ground to defeat the venin sage and protect Violet, becoming a venin himself in the process.